fhorinek/docs/en/html/_sources/widgets/roller.md.txt

 ## Overview

 Roller allows you to simply select one option from more with scrolling.
-Its functionalities are similar to [Drop-down list](/object-types/ddlist).

 ## Parts and Styles
 The Roller's main part is called `LV_ROLLER_PART_BG`.
 It's a rectangle and uses all the typical background properties.